 As described in Section ??
-(Section 3.7), the performance of many systems can be improved by overlapping communication and computation.
-Nonblocking collective operations combine the potential to utilize overlap and avoid synchronization of nonblocking point-topoint operations with the optimized implementation and message scheduling of collective operations [1, 4].
-One way of doing this would be to perform the collective operation in a separate thread.
-An alternative mechanism that often leads to better performance (i.e., avoids context switching, scheduler overheads, and thread management [2] is the use of nonblocking collective communication.
-The model is similar to point-to-point communications described in Section ??
-(Section 3.7).
-A nonblocking start call is used to initiate a collective communication, which is eventually completed by a separate call.
-As in the nonblocking point-to-point case, the communication may progress independently of the computations at all participating processes.
-Nonblocking collective communication can also be used to mitigate synchronizing effects of collective operations by running them in the "background."
-In addition to enabling communication-computation overlap, nonblocking collective operations can be used to perform collective operations on overlapping communicators that would lead to deadlocks with blocking operations.
-The semantic advantages can also be useful in combination with point-to-point communication.
+(Section 3.7), performance of many applications can be improved by overlapping communication and computation, and many systems enable this.
+Nonblocking collective operations combine the potential benefits of nonblocking point-to-point operations, to exploit overlap and to avoid synchronization, with the optimized implementation and message scheduling provided by collective operations [1, 4].
+One way of doing this would be to perform a blocking collective operation in a separate thread.
+An alternative mechanism that often leads to better performance (e.g., avoids context switching, scheduler overheads, and thread management) is to use nonblocking collective communication [2].

+The nonblocking collective communication model is similar to the model used for nonblocking point-to-point communication.
+A nonblocking start call initiates a collective operation, but does not complete it.
+A separate completion call is needed to complete the operation.
+Once initiated, the operation may progress independently of any computation or other communication at participating processes.
+In this manner, nonblocking collective operations can mitigate possible synchronizing effects of collective operations by running them in the "background."
+In addition to enabling communication-computation overlap, nonblocking collective operations can perform collective operations.
+Their semantic advantages can also be useful in combination with point-to-point communication.